NexOffline/nex-atm/README.md

 **CREDITS:**
 -----------------
 Gubner: https://github.com/Gubner/decrypto/tree/main (For giving me a base to work off of)
-SN-Hacking: https://github.com/skeletonnetworks/SN-Hacking (Providing the minigames used)
+Skeletonnetworks: SN-Hacking: https://github.com/skeletonnetworks/SN-Hacking (Providing the minigames used)